Connor-McCartney/Connor-McCartney.github.io/_pages/misc/C.md

 # static keyword

-Roughly it's like the opposite of extern, it contains things within some scope.
+Roughly it's like the opposite of extern, it restricts things to within some scope.

 More specifically there's 3 main cases.